hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ```

 As before, we then define the cross entropy loss function that
-quantifies how poorly his model performs on images with known labels
+quantifies how poorly this model performs on images with known labels
 and use an optimiser to iteratively improve parameters and minimise
 the loss.
 And once this model is trained, we can pass it test images
 and labels and determine the average accuracy.